myCPE

 In order to pass the SEE, all three parts must be passed within two years.
 A multiple-choice exam lasts for 3.5 hours and consists of 100 questions.
 The minimum passing score is 105.
 Enrolled agents must pass all three parts of the exam to become certified.

-Step 4: Apply for Enrollment
+Step 4: Apply For Enrollment

 By completing Form 23, you can apply for enrollment to practice before the IRS only after passing EA Exam.
 There is a $30 application fee.
 Also pass a sustainability check, this includes tax compliance checks and background checks are conducted on applicants who apply for enrollment.

-Maintaining Enrolled Agent Certification
+Maintaining EA Certification

 As an enrolled agent, you will need to maintain your EA certification in the future.